teambit/examples-workspace-internal/README.md

 ## Install pre-release

 The pre-release version is published as a different package.
-At the moment installation process is rather slow.
+At the moment the installation process is rather slow.
 We'll be removing dependencies and deprecate many parts of the codebase to speed up the process.

 ```sh
 npm i -g @teambit/bit